The Remedy Room — S.3829+ · The AbilityForge Framework

 The Capacity Problem: Why We Need a Department of Recovery

-S.3829's higher stakes — 300–500% clawbacks, mandatory board reporting, malpractice triggers — will cause insurers to fight every case harder.
+The Amendment's higher stakes — 300–500% Buffer Fund multipliers, mandatory board reporting, malpractice triggers, and a patient's private right of action ERISA can no longer bar — will cause insurers to fight every case harder.
 The current IRE infrastructure, already under strain, will be overwhelmed.

 Private IREs rule case by case.
 They do not aggregate patterns.
 They do not notice that a single reviewing pediatrician is adjudicating hundreds of adult bariatric claims monthly.
 A federally-staffed Recovery Coordination Office would: